USS Erie (PG-50): Sinking of Erie

 Biddle, Spry, and SC-533 searched the area around Erie.
 SC-533 "dropped destructive barrage" ahead of Erie as the ship headed east toward the beach.
 The PT boat also dropped depth charges and was seen to be fired upon by a merchantman.
 Three airplanes joined the search.
 PC-545 reported seeing a submarine and opened fire.
 PC-624, Van Kinsbergen and Queen Wilhelmina circled around to join the hunt about 6 mi but were unable to get a fix on the contact.
-Spry followed Erie toward Curaçao, with Biddle attempting to come along Erie to help with fire fighting, but because of the explosions was unable to get close enough.
+Spry followed Erie toward Curaçao, with Biddle attempting to come along Erie to help with firefighting, but because of the explosions was unable to get close enough.

 It was later believed that the U-boat had escaped by going under the convoy to disguise its sound, and was able to flee the area.

 Fate

 A couple of weeks later, on 28 November, Erie was raised and towed to the inner harbor of Willemstad.
 On 5 December, during further preparations for salvage, Erie capsized at her moorings.
 The ship was left in place until 1952, when she was partially raised, towed out to sea, and sunk in deep water.